madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 ## Why Github-pages ?

 [Github Pages] meets almost all of my requirements and more (I'm still learning what **all** it can do!).
-It is definitely developer friendly, fast, available, search-engine friendly and uses markdown which is the greatest tool for writers to present good-looking content without having to obsess with formatting it for hours (or days).
+It is definitely developer friendly, fast, available, search-engine friendly and uses markdown which is the greatest tool for writers to present good-looking content without having to obsess with formatting.
 Github-pages also provides options for making stunning sites with very little effort by leveraging years of accumulated "wisdom" - more on that later ([Check], [these], [out] if you don't believe me).

 [Github Pages]: https://pages.github.com
 [Check]: https://programminghistorian.org/
 [these]: https://evanwill.github.io
 [out]: https://software-carpentry.org

-Github pages has [lots of options](https://github.com/madhuri2k/experience-experiment/blob/gh-pages/README.md#github-pages) and I will focus here on using jekyll to create website from markdown files.
+When it comes to building the site Github pages has [a few options](https://github.com/madhuri2k/experience-experiment/blob/gh-pages/README.md#github-pages) and I will focus here on using jekyll to create website from markdown files.
 This is because... it's how [this site](https://github.com/madhuri2k/madhuri2k.github.io) is built.

 ## Setting up Jekyll

-There are tons of great resources of jekyll and its battle-tested ecosystem of plugins.
-I especially found this [site] & [video] very useful.
+There are tons of great resources on jekyll and its battle-tested ecosystem of plugins.
+I especially found this [site] & [video] very useful for my setup.

-Although github is totally usable on web, hacking the site locally will be much faster since it can leverage my familiar tools (text editor, image editor etc) and keep it available offline (great way to write without distractions).
+Although github is totally usable on web, hacking the site locally will be much faster since I can leverage familiar tools and write offline (without distractions).
 So I needed to install jekyll locally.
-Instead of installing it on my computer, I decided to use [docker][https://www.docker.com/] to satisy my #1 goal (cross-platform portability).
-There is (of course) an official docker image for jekyll and the script below will fetch and deploy my site on it.
+Instead of installing it on my computer, I decided to use [docker] to satisy my #1 goal (cross-platform portability).
+There is an official docker image for jekyll (of course) and all I needed to write was the script below to fetch it and deploy my site on it.
 A similar batch file does the job on windows.

 {% highlight bash %}